8 Goal Setting Frameworks for Startup Success (2026 update)

 While MBO and OKRs share some similarities, MBO stands out by emphasizing individual accountability and a structured goal hierarchy.
 This makes it particularly effective for startups transitioning from early-stage chaos to a more organized growth phase.
 It offers the structure needed for scaling while still allowing the flexibility startups often require.

-On the other hand, MBO’s structured approach contrasts with frameworks like BHAG, which focus on motivating teams with bold, long-term visions.
+MBO's structured approach sits at the opposite end from BHAG, which focuses on motivating teams with bold, long-term visions.

 Big Hairy Audacious Goals (BHAGs), a concept introduced by Jim Collins in Built to Last, encourage startups to set challenging, long-term objectives that span 10 to 30 years.
 These goals push companies to think beyond the ordinary, inspiring teams to aim for industry-changing achievements.